 In 1838, a man named John Dean Gillette moved into the area, amassing large amounts of land and raising livestock.
 Gillette was noted for importing Durham cattle from Scotland and developing the Shorthorn cattle breed, soon shipping over 2,000 head of cattle and 1,000 head of hogs to Europe annually.
 The London Gazette dubbed him “The Cattle King of the World”.
 Together with his friend, Abraham Lincoln, Gillett laid out the town of Lincoln, Illinois in 1853.
 Both men courted Lemira Parke who later became Gillett’s wife.

-Richard J. Oglesby, three term governor of Illinois and a close friend of Abraham Lincoln, married the Gillett’s oldest daughter, Emma, and built their home across the hill from the Gillett house.
-Known as Oglehurst, the 46 room mansion had a pipe organ in the Great Hall, a fourth floor school room, where the children were tutored, and a music room.
+Richard J. Oglesby, a three-term governor of Illinois and a close friend of Abraham Lincoln, married the Gillett’s oldest daughter, Emma, and built their home across the hill from the Gillett house.
+Known as Oglehurst, the 46 room mansion had a pipe organ in the Great Hall, a fourth-floor schoolroom, where the children were tutored, and a music room.
 Years later, the Oglesby mansion burned down.